bezebee/star-wars-hackathon/README.md

 ## Install Pygame

-Certainly!
-Here are the installation steps for Pygame on macOS, rewritten in markdown format:

 1. Open a terminal on your Mac.
 You can do this by going to "Applications" -> "Utilities" -> "Terminal".

 2. Ensure that you have pip installed.
 Enter the following command in the terminal: